tariqsyed1/v1/README.md

 # Personal Website
-This is a repo to hold my personal website for hosting via (https://www.pages.github.com)[GitHub Pages]
+This is a repo to hold my personal website for hosting via [GitHub Pages](https://www.pages.github.com)

 Primarily written using Bootstrap, HTML, CSS, and JavaScript.